 In May 2017, the Company's stockholders approved the 2016 Employee Stock Purchase Plan (the 2016 ESPP).
 The 2016 ESPP is structured as a qualified employee stock purchase plan under Section 423 of the Internal Revenue Code of 1986, as amended (IRC), and is not subject to the provisions of the Employee Retirement Income Security Act of 1974.
 The Company reserved 800,000 shares of common stock for issuance under the 2016 ESPP.
 The 2016 ESPP allows eligible employees to purchase shares of the Company's common stock at a discount through payroll deductions of up to 10% of their eligible compensation, subject to any plan limitations.
 The 2016 ESPP provides for six-month offering periods ending on May 31 and November 30 of each year.
 At the end of each offering period, employees are able to purchase shares at 85% of the fair market value of the Company's common stock on the last day of the offering period.
-During the three months ended March 31, 2020, no shares of common stock were purchased under the 2016 ESPP.
+During the six months ended June 30, 2020, 18,304 shares of common stock were purchased under the 2016 ESPP for net proceeds to the Company of approximately \$0.3 million.